Day 1: MORE TO THE STORY

 When we are familiar with a text, we are tempted to skim and then possibly edit or add because another fly-by leaves it lacking panache in our minds.

 However, as we launch into 7 days of study based on the wise men’s journey to worship the Christ child as found in Matthew’s gospel, let’s slow down, notice and celebrate the Divine fingerprints in the details of the account.
 Then, let’s commit ourselves afresh to protecting them – especially when it comes to teaching biblical history to our children.

 This is crucial because if we take too much creative license in our biblical details, we can compromise a child’s future confidence in the inerrancy of Scripture.
 If a young person discovers that their childhood beliefs are riddled with inaccuracies, the feelings of disillusionment or embarrassment may foster an erosion of trust in the core doctrines they have been taught.
 On the other hand, honoring the details of the text by respecting the interpretive process, even in children’s literature, can pay rich dividends in the future doctrinal confidence of our young people.
 By doing so, we can send them into adult life knowing precisely what’s in the Bible and what isn’t, equipping them to skillfully protect themselves from cheap counterfeits.

-So, as we work through the divinely crafted details surrounding the physical entrance of God into redemptive history, let’s set aside our bath-towel shepherds and hanger-haloed angels, as adorable as they are, and discover that there truly is more to the story – Not because we find we need to add more to it, but because there is simply more to find if we choose instead to let familiarity breed contemplation.
+So, as we work through the divinely crafted details surrounding the physical entrance of God into redemptive history, let’s set aside our greeting-card, Christmas-movie theology, and discover that there truly is more to the story – Not because we need to add more to it, but because there is simply more to find if we choose, instead of contempt, to let familiarity breed contemplation.